 - Tools and testing

-- This topic is a place to cover tools developers use to facilitate their work, such as cross browser testing tools.
+- This topic covers the tools developers use to facilitate their work, such as cross browser testing tools.

 - Server-side website programming